 Was this a scientific study?
 It is had we lived in Loony Tunes.

 The authors committed a final fallacy called argumentum e silentio where the conclusion is based on the absence of evidence, rather than the existence of evidence by concluding (“Thus, analysis of Ashkenazi Jews together with a large sample from the region of the Khazar Khaganate corroborates the earlier results that Ashkenazi Jews derive their ancestry primarily from populations of the Middle East and Europe”).
 The intelligent reader may rightfully jump and cry “Wow, who said they came from the Middle East at all?”
 Indeed, no one.
 With the alternative hypothesis nullified and the null hypothesis defined as where Jews are NOT from, there is no scientific way of reasoning that European Jews came from the Middle East.
-They could have come from Asia, Africa, Mars, or Looney Tunes for that matter, who knows?
+Recall that previous studies did not test any alternative hypothesis and thereby one cannot rely on them.
+In fact, Jews could have come from Asia, Africa, Mars, or Looney Tunes for that matter, who knows?
 No one has tested any alternative analysis.
 At best (assuming the alternative hypothesis is implied) the authors can conclude that European Jews are not of Khazarian origin, but no one drew a line between what is and what is not Khazarian because this was not really the purpose of this piece.
 The authors cannot even cite the Bible as they did in the past, because biblical-based origins are not part of their universe of possibilities.
 Atzmon et al. (2010) used a similar technique of rejecting the Khazarian hypothesis without testing it.
 To that, Dan Graur, my PhD supervisor would say: if you know the answer why do the experiment? just write the damn paper and stop wasting my precious time!
 Having a sharp object within his vicinity could have spared you from this little speech.
 His irony may be lost on the authors of Atzmon et al. and Behar et al. who repeatedly shown that when it comes to studying the origin of Jews science can become much more colorful.
 The intelligent reader may take some comfort in the fact the authors agree, for the first time, to consider Europe (wherever that is) as the origin of European Jews, but that does not add validity to this piece.

 One of the results by Behar et al. (2013) caught my attention.
 It was the SPA analysis, based on a tool published by Yang et al. (2012) in Nature Genetics.
 SPA was presented as a tool that can infer the biogeographical origin of populations using a PCA-like approach, however this tool is a hoax.
 Elhaik et al. (2014) compared the predictions of this tool to those of GPS and showed that it has ~2% accuracy.
 In other words, 98% of the time it would predict the wrong geographical origin of the population in question.
 Of course, no better way of proving that a tool is useless than its creators’ own results.
 We illustrated the complete lack of accuracy of SPA using the results that Yang et al. (2012) buried in their supplementary table.
 Halperin, a joint authors to the Behar et al. and Yang et al. papers had to be aware of the fact that SPA is absolutely useless.
 But, I supposed that if Yang and co-authors felt comfortable enough publishing a completely useless tool there is no reason why Halperin would not apply it to study the origin of European Jews.
 By the same reasoning, he can apply it to study the origin of Martians, Female Terminators, or Mickey Mouse, it would make no difference because SPA returns random results that depend on the populations included in the cohort.
 But again, let us assume that SPA does work and that Halperin’s analysis has some vague scientific merit.
 Do you truly believe that tracing European Jews to Turkey rules out their Khazarian origin, provided that the Khazars were “a conglomerate of mostly Turkic tribes” as the authors noted?